 - Rough idling: you shouldn’t be shaking

 The car has started – that’s a good sign.
 You’re out of the driveway and on the way to work but now that first red light isn’t the only reason for concern.
 Is your car shaking like a small terrier while waiting to Pass Go?
-While most idling diesels have a little rumble under the belt, being tossed around in the driver’s seat is not the feeling you’re after.
+While most idling diesel has a little rumble under the belt, being tossed around in the driver’s seat is not the feeling you’re after.

 - Black smoke: leaving a trail behind you

 Mid-road trip.
 You’re 100 kilometres out into country Queensland driving with nothing but clear skies and empty trails.
-Until, that is, you notice that clear blue sky isn’t as sunny out your rearview.
+Until that is, you notice that clear blue sky isn’t as sunny out your rearview.
 Starting to see black smoke coming out from behind you?
 From a faulty injector to a damaged EGR valve, most mechanical meltdowns that result in smoke are not optimal fuel mileage friendly.
 Road trip = cut short.

 - Power loss: never a good sign

-Short of being in Park, an empty petrol tank, or a dead battery, a car that does not move like nature intended is never a good sign.
+Short of being in Park, an empty petrol tank, or a dead battery, a car that does not move as nature intended is never a good sign.
 From fuel pump problems to clogged air filters, full power loss is the car equivalent of an ambulance siren that something is wrong.
 Get to a diesel specialist – now.
 (Or, you know, call a tow truck – because that car ain’t moving.)

 Starting to recognise a few of the above?
-Or maybe you’re already on the lookout for mechanic who specialises in diesel maintenance and repair?
+Or maybe you’re already on the lookout for a mechanic who specialises in diesel maintenance and repair?
 If life has already cut off your mode of transportation, the last thing you need is some guy in overalls taking you for all you’ve got.
 Here are some of the best traits to look out for when approaching a new mechanic (so you can rest assured that your baby is in the best hands on the Gold Coast.)